 A typical Thoroughbred horse measures between 15 – 17 hands high (a hand = 4 inches / 10 cm).
 It should have a long neck, deep chest, lean body and long leads.
 They are a hot-blooded breed, often bold and spirited.
 This makes Thoroughbreds difficult to tame.
 Only experienced handlers should even try.

 For the sake of standardising horse racing entry requirements based on age groups, a Thoroughbred horse will be assigned a ‘birthday’.
 In the northern hemisphere, they are all said to be one year older from January 1st.
 Southern hemisphere horses are one year old come August 1st.

 This age is important, as many types of horse races are only open to Thoroughbred horses of a certain age.

 The Thoroughbred horse breed is best known for its speed, athleticism and strength.

 They were developed through the crossbreeding of indigenous female horses, called mares, with the male horses called stallions.
 The stallions were imported from overseas with the sole purpose of breeding racehorses.

-A modern Thoroughbred should be traceable back to one of three stallions: Godolphin, Darley Arabian or Byerley Turk. these are the three main sires that began the era of Thoroughbreds as a racing breed.
+A modern Thoroughbred should be traceable back to one of three stallions: Godolphin, Darley Arabian or Byerley Turk, these are the three main sires that began the era of Thoroughbreds as a racing breed.

 In the younger years of the breed, a Thoroughbred would be raced by only a handful of very rich people in Britain.
-As the years passed, and equestrian sport became more popular throughout the world, the horses were exported globally and the breed began to spread.
+As the years passed, and the equestrian sport became more popular throughout the world, the horses were exported globally and the breed began to spread.